Project #1: Bill of Details and Network Diagrams for an office LAN

 trace the outside walls using Visio's Walls, Shell & Structure shapes:

-Drag a Room shape onto the drawing and size it to the rectangular 'envelope'
+Drag a Room or L-Shaped Room shape onto the drawing and size it to the rectangular or l-shaped 'envelope'

 Use the Curved Wall shape to trace curved wall segments.
 Where there is a diagonal wall,

 place the horizontal and vertical walls, then drag a wall onto the drawing and

 snap its ends onto the horizontal and vertical.